cisagov/get.gov/pages/domains/domains_choosing.md

 - TulalipTribalCourt-nsn&#46;gov

 ### Domain names for counties
+This organization type includes counties, parishes, or boroughs.

 Most county .gov domains must include the two-letter state abbreviation or the full state name.
-County names that aren’t shared by any other county, parish, or borough in the U.S. can be requested without referring to the state.
+County names that aren’t shared by any other city, county, parish, town, borough, village or equivalent in the U.S., at the time a domain is granted, can be requested without referring to the state.
+Counties can include “county” in their domain to distinguish it from other places with similar names.
 We use the [Census Bureau’s National Places Gazetteer Files](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html) to determine if county names are unique.

 Examples:
 - AdamsCountyMS&#46;gov